s-yadav/findR.js/README.md

 Either you are giving a editable content or making an editor , find and replace will be very useful feature in your page. findR.js provide find and replace feature with regular expression search for your purpose.

+** Both jquery version and native javascript version is included for plugin , so you use one as per your need. **

 <h3>Features :</h3>

 1. Support multiple instances in a page.